 - Slow competitionLocal businesses are finding it harder to keep up with the fast pace of e-commerce.

-- Initial investmentA more challenging initial phase of expansion that requires thorough preparation, including market research and finding quality suppliers and responsible local people.
+- Initial investmentThere is a more challenging initial phase of expansion that requires thorough preparation, including market research and finding quality suppliers and responsible local people.

 Interesting facts about the Bulgarian market

 Local e-commerce is always closely related to the cultural specifics of a given market.
-You probably already know that Bulgarians express their approval in a different way to the rest of the world, by nodding their heads from side to side.
-But did you know that since Bulgaria has a relatively high proportion of people over 65 without a bank account, online purchases are often handled by their relatives?
+You probably already know that Bulgarians express their approval in a different way to the rest of the world – by shaking their heads from side to side.
+But did you know that Bulgaria has a relatively high proportion of people over 65 without a bank account, and that online purchases are often handled by their relatives?
 This often causes chaos for online shops with returns with different customer names.

-The Bulgarian e-commerce market is recommended for more experienced entrepreneurs who have already expanded to countries such as Hungary or Romania.
+The Bulgarian e-commerce market is recommended for more experienced entrepreneurs who have already expanded to countries such as Hungary and Romania.
 When entering the Bulgarian market, it is necessary to take into account a more time-consuming and bureaucratic process.
-But on the contrary, with relatively low initial investment for expansion, foreign e-commerce can compete with less flexible local entrepreneurs.
-This is mainly due to reliable customer service, but also the availability of new products and attractive brands.
+On the other hand, with a relatively low initial investment for expansion, foreign e-commerce can compete with less flexible local entrepreneurs.
+This is mainly due to reliable customer service, as well as the availability of new products and attractive brands.

 - 5 000Number of Online Shops